Newport’s emergency management operators will have a pair of new tools at their disposal beginning later this month.

 Beginning in October, the City will be deploying Rave Alert, a state-of-the-art emergency notification system developed by Rave Mobile Safety as a replacement to the existing CodeRed alert system first introduced to Newporters in 2011.

 The new Rave Alert system embraces contemporary communications modes in a feature-rich technology platform that tightly integrates alerts through any number of methods in real-time, including Text, Email, Voice, RSS, Social Media, as well as interfaces to Federal Emergency Alert systems and ancillary support systems such as Computer Aided Dispatch and GIS.
 In addition, the system supports automatic translation to 48 languages so that recipients can be notified in their native language and offers in-depth reporting to analyze community engagement.
+The online translation services are essential if one wants to get help with translation and get better global reach.

 “As a seasonal, and even daily, destination for millions of visitors each year, Newport’s population is in constant flux,” explained Fire Chief Brian Dugan in the release.
 “That can pose a number of challenges from an emergency management standpoint, especially in keeping both residents and visitors informed of developing situations.
 This new system offers us a tool kit that we haven’t had before and we’re excited to be rolling it out to the community.”